apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 Description
 ^^^^^^^^^^^

 A stat to track status is created for each host.
-The name is the host fqdn with a prefix of “proxy.process.host_status”.
+The name is the host fqdn with a prefix of `proxy.process.host_status`.
 The value of the stat is a string which is the serialized representation of the status.
 This contains the overall status and the status for each reason.
-The stats may be viewed using the `admin_lookup_records` rpc api or through the ``stats_over_http`` endpoint.
+The stats may be viewed using the `admin_lookup_records`_ rpc api or through the ``stats_over_http`` endpoint.

 Parameters
 ^^^^^^^^^^